 Wander back through the villages dotted along the hillside back to the Cherrapunjee Resort.
 Rest your weary limbs and tuck into a well-earned meal.

 *NOTE: This trek requires a high level of fitness.
-Alternative, less arduous treks can be arranged to other living root bridges.
+An alternative, less arduous trek can be arranged to other living root bridges.

 Day 03: Cherrapunjee Sightseeing